 This document describes extensions to the Bidirectional Forwarding Detection (BFD) protocol to measure BFD stability.
-Specifically, it describes a mechanism for detection of BFD frame loss, of delays in frame transmitter and receiver engines, and of inter-frame delays that might explain issues with a BFD session.
+Specifically, it describes a mechanism for detection of BFD frame loss.

 Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in <xref target="RFC2119">RFC 2119</xref>.